Facebook Pixel

 What is the LCS Summer Academy’s policy on the use of mobile phones?
 Are campers allowed to use them while at the Summer Academy?

-Is there bussing for day students?
+Is there bussing for day campers?

 What is the dress code while on campus?